EyasuTeshome/shifttracker/job-search/intro-to-job-search-v4.md

 ### How will career coaches support me?

-During job searching, you will communicate with career coaches in group meetings, and you will be able to get in touch with them through Zendesk to get support for any immediate needs throughout the process, such as preparing for an interview that has just been scheduled.
+During job searching you will communicate with career coaches in group meetings and you will be able to get in touch with them through Zendesk to get support for any immediate needs throughout the process such as preparing for an interview that has just been scheduled.
 You will be able to schedule 1:1 meetings to solve specific issues and will participate in online workshops designed to help you put into practice what you have learned about job searching.

 - Find out [how you will communicate with your career coach](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/how-will-you-communicate-with-your-career-coach.md).